mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

     sudo postgresql-setup initdb
     sudo systemctl start postgresql
     sudo systemctl enable postgresql
+    **Information:**
+  - For installing a MySQL database in an Azure Linux VM, refer to the steps outlined in this [guide](https://www.devart.com/dbforge/mysql/how-to-install-mysql-on-linux/).
+  - To install an MS SQL database in an Azure Linux VM, follow the instructions provided in this [guide](https://phoenixnap.com/kb/sql-server-linux).

 **b.
 Setting Up an Azure Database for PostgreSQL**
 To set up a PostgreSQL database on Azure with the desired configurations, follow these detailed steps: